nichoth/roo/README.md

 ### lint
 We are using [eslint](https://www.npmjs.com/package/eslint) as an npm script -- `npm run lint`.
-This get run prior to increasing the version number.
+This gets run prior to increasing the version number.

 Typically you would do some work on this repo, then run `npm version <major|minor|patch>`.
 Changing the npm version will create a new